 - Easier to use than a 65mm, with a larger image circle.

 - Will also work with more cameras than a 65mm.

-- Focal length equivalent to approximately 24mm on full frame.
+- Focal length equivalent to approximately 24mm on a full frame camera.

 - Also comes in a Copal #0 shutter so has a 1/500 shutter speed